DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 nk_end(&ctx);
 ```

 But not everything is so simple.
 The GUI calculation part is really simple.
 But there must be a renderer too.
 Go to the [demo](https://github.com/vurtun/nuklear/tree/master/demo) folder, choose the one you like.
 I'm sure it will not be exactly 20 lines, not even 200.
-Moreover, all examples draws approximately the same result, but the code is significantly different because of the render.
+Moreover, all examples draw approximately the same result, but the code is significantly different because of the render.

 Example of WinAPI initialization for Nuklear: